-5.3 Building Evacuation
+5.3 Building Emergencies

-- 5.3.1 The Deacons have established a fire & emergency evacuation policy for the church building (Appendix J). - 5.3.2 These procedures should be reviewed by all volunteer ministry leaders. - 5.3.3 An evacuation map should be posted in each room.
+- 5.3.1 The Deacons have established the WEPC Statement on Emergency Preparedness. - 5.3.2 These procedures should be reviewed by all volunteer ministry leaders. - 5.3.3 An evacuation map should be posted in each room.